torstenboettjer/sandbox/README.md

 The sandbox provides the configuration files for a nix package manager, such as [Nix](https://github.com/NixOS/nix), [Lix](https://lix.systems/) or [Tvix](https://tvix.dev/).
 The `configuration.nix` is only required for NixOS and contains minimum information and references configuration modules, captured in under `./modules/system`.
 Packages load additional software, the functional [programming language](https://nix.dev/tutorials/nix-language.html) defines and automates provisioning processes via executable templates.
 Available packages are listed at the [package directory](https://search.nixos.org/packages) and the command `nix-env -qaP` provides a list incl. available attributes for sripting.
 Engineers define [system configurations](https://nix.dev/tutorials/packaging-existing-software.html) using declarative files, ensuring isolated dependencies and creating clean, reproducible systems without the overhead of virtual machines or containers. `Override` functions enable engineers to build packages from source by processing additional attributes.

-## Service Configuration and Development Tools
+## Resources and Development Tools

 The toolset for a service development project is managed. using [Home-Manager](https://nix-community.github.io/home-manager/), which enables the system-wide installations of customized software environments even when these affect the system configuration.
 Administrators maintain company standards by managing the home directory including environment settings on a developer maschine with declarative configuration files in a git repository.
 Relying on modules provides a structured way to organize and maintain dotfiles for various applications and enables the installation of solution-specific software packages.
 It supports two ways of deploying applications, programs and packages.
 Home managers [option search](https://home-manager-options.extranix.com/) lists available programs with settings.
 Program modules abstract this difference from the deployment process, each module installs the software and configures system wide features.
 Service modules represent hosted services.
 These modules contain configuration options and the secrets to access an external system from the developer maschine.